jm1021/churchofjesuschrist/_posts/2023-11-26-giving-to-the-lord.md

 ### Great memories of Sacrifice together
-Feeling of thankfulness that I see in words or deeds from others.
-I see giving freely and a JOY in
+Feeling of thankfulness that I see in <b>words, deeds, or actions from others</b>.

 - Oddie Kelly.
 There are many memories of gospel being shared by Oddie and his comment always begins, "I am so gratfule to be among you ...".